bram2w/baserow/docs/guides/installation/install-on-heroku.md

 ### Workers per dyno

-To spare resources, by default every dyno has only one worker.
+To spare resources, every dyno has only one worker by default.
 If you are upgrading to a standard 2x dyno, you can increase the amount of workers to 2.
 This can be done  via the Config Vars in the Settings.
 On the settings page, click on "Reveal Config Vars", find the "BASEROW_AMOUNT_OF_WORKERS" var and set the value to 2.